 After our lunch, we have finally reach Namong Island and Pink Beach in Padar Island.
 Both beaches have pink sand which is formed by Foraminifera that produces red or pink light on the reef.
 With this hot weather at 3 pm, it is my turn to run into the calm water to cool down my body in Namong Island and sunbathing in Pink Beach.
-It is pretty amazing how this small shells can create such stunning beaches and exist here, one out of seven in the world.
+It is pretty amazing how these small shells can create such stunning beaches and exist here, one out of seven in the world.

 As the sun goes down, we make our way to Kalong Island, 20 minutes away from Komodo Village.
-It is home to tons of flying fox and the island is surrounded by mangrove.
+It is home to tons of flying fox and the island is surrounded by mangroves.
 They are harmless to humans and feed only on fruits.

 We hop onto a small sampan, take us to the shore and hike up along the small bush to have a closer look at them.
 Some of their sizes are big.
 The bats usually hang on the mangroves and trees during the daytime and fly out from their nests at night until morning to search for food.

-Next morning, our boat captain jump-start the engine around 5 am from the village while we are still asleep and head south to Padar Island, the third largest island in Komodo National Park.
+Next morning, our boat captain jump-start the engine around 5 am from the village while we are still asleep and sail south to Padar Island, the third largest island in Komodo National Park.
 The journey takes approximately 2.5 hours to this island.
 There are no dragons inhabited here but is a perfect place for natural sightseeing.

-The route to the hilltop is much easier compare to Gili Lawa Barat because there is a man-made path and is mostly complete, allow us to get up there in just 30 minutes.
+The route to the hilltop is much easier compared to Gili Lawa Barat because there is a man-made path and is mostly complete, allow us to get up there in just 30 minutes.
 We sit at the edge of the hill and watch its fascinating landscape.
 Pink Beach where we went yesterday is just another side of the island.

 As we hop back into the boat and have our lunch, the final stop of this trip is Kalong Island.
 The island is small and crowded with foreign tourists.
 People come here to swim or snorkel.
 While under the hot sun, most of us prefer to just stay on board, while others just make a quick exploration around here.

 - When visiting Komodo National Park, always walk with a park ranger to be safe from Komodo dragons and other wild animals.
-Never wander alone in the park
+Never wander alone in the park.

 - Bring lots of sunblock and water to keep yourself hydrated.